 Rarity | Rare, but available to collectors | Extremely rare |

-It is believed that approximately 400 Flowing Hair coins and only 15-20 Coiled Hair coins are in the possession of private collectors (sometimes they are traded at prestigious auctions).
-Given the small mintage and historical significance, Stella coins are not only a fine example of coinage, but also quite a valuable and prestigious investment.
+It is believed that approximately 400 Flowing Hair pieces and only 15-20 Coiled Hair ones are in the possession of private collectors (sometimes they are traded at prestigious auctions as a Stella coin for sale).
+Given the small mintage and historical significance, they are quite a valuable and prestigious investment.

-It's no false modesty to say this coin, just like other gold coins, e.g., with angel pictures, is one of the most important and valuable coins in the world due to its significance and rarity (despite its modest size and mintage).
+It's no false modesty to say this piece, just like other gold coins, e.g., with angel pictures, is one of the most important and valuable specimens in the world due to its significance and rarity (despite its modest size and mintage).
 Highly valued by collectors and historians alike, it remains a symbol of the gold standard, both literally and figuratively.

 Sources: